hamza-els/Autonomous-recruitment-project/README.md

+> [!NOTE]
+> I have made changes to the code as of 4pm on 9/10.
+I don't anticipate any further code changes, but I will be updating the readme with more resources and information regularly.

 # FEB Autonomous Recruitment Project

 The goal of this project is to design and implement something to drive a car around a track while avoiding cones.